 Despite all of these limitations, local control is not dead.
 Teachers, administrators, and other local officials may not have exclusive say over what happens in their schools, but they still enjoy several advantages that provide them with a primary voice in shaping the nation’s schools.

 Most basically, state and federal officials rely on local educators to turn their policies into the actual education that helps children.
 Those officials can dictate what students should learn, but teachers retain the discretion on how they teach the required curriculum.
-Local officials’ leverage as “street-level bureaucrats” allows them to subtly alter state and federal requirements to serve their own aims.
+Local officials’ leverage as “street-level bureaucrats” allow them to subtly alter state and federal requirements to serve their own aims.
 Such discretion allows creative, motivated teachers to still teach the required subjects and curriculum while also imparting some of their own beliefs about what children should learn into their lessons.
 Local administrators also know that state and local governments often grant waivers or other forms of flexibility that allow some districts to implement mandated programs in ways that account for local conditions and serve local goals.

 A teacher or administrator who wants to increase his/her voice in school decision-making would be wise to view Title I as a model.
 In almost every state or federal regulation or funding stream, some flexibility exists.
 Local educators can use this flexibility to make sure their schools provide for the unique needs of their specific student population.
 The edtech community can best support these efforts by providing tools that make it easier to understand what flexibility is possible within different regulations and funding streams.
 Tools that allow local officials to more easily understand their budget may also eliminate financial inefficiencies and free up money to allow increased local control.